justinsunho/leesreview.com/content/pages/college-consulting.md

       The program begins at the start of 2nd semester of junior year or the start of senior year.
     title: UC Essay Assistance
+  - title: Private School Essay Assistance
+    description: |-
+      This is our alternative package for those looking for help on private school essays.
+This program begins at the start of 2nd semester of junior year or the start of senior year.
 signUp:
   subtitle: Reserve your spot
   title: Reserve your spot for college consulting now!